 Here’s why #Netflix doesn’t want you to try the #BirdBox challenge at home

-Netflix have dominated movie news as we enter the new year, with two December releases already going down as some of the most memeable films of 2018.
+Netflix dominated movie news as we entered 2019, with two December releases going down as some of the most memeable films of 2018.
 We’re huge fans of everything inspired by Black Mirror: Bandersnatch, as it’s totally easy to throw a “kill your dad/kick him in the nuts”-type decision onto a pre-existing movie, and 9 times out of 10 it’s wholesome and hilarious.

 The Sandra Bullock Netflix vehicle Bird Box has inspired another craze on the other side of the spectrum, a challenge that makes it clear some people on the internet just can’t wait to hurt themselves.

 During the movie, Bullock travels with two children, known only as Boy and Girl, with blindfolds fastened securely over their eyes.
 In the world of the film, the human population has been decimated by an unknown force, a creature said to drive you mad if you so much as glimpse it out of the corner of your eye.

 Witnesses to the hideous creatures have been reported as going on rabid killing sprees or even killing themselves.
 With the population plummeting fast, it took our hero Sandra Bullock all the courage she could muster to don her least stylish scarf and brave the terror that awaited her without the use of her sight.
 Now some of y’all are taking it upon yourselves to do the same in your own living rooms, or even on the streets.

 Needless to say, it’s all dumb as hell, and we’re going to go ahead and urge you to start 2019 the right way.
 Stop doing internet challenges that are guaranteed to hurt you.
 Here’s why:

 Don’t even try to pretend you have the monster-dodging, blind navigation prowess as this year’s best scream queen.